GAlekhya123/documentation/README.md

 <p> In that ouput we can see that at top of the page we have the title i.e <b>My Project</b> and also body part which we have written in the <b>index.html</b> page.</p>

-## Django Static Files Handling

-<p>Today, websites have become much more interactive than ever.
-They contain tons of CSS and JavaScript Code to make our experience smoother.</p>

-<p>There are lots of graphics involved on websites too.
-Our Python Tutorials Home Page is the best example.
-There are outputs and screenshots and these images are important for the blog.
-So, from this, we can state that there are multiple files on a webpage.</p>

-<p>Important point is that none of these files can be modified by the server.
-It means these files are transmitted as it is, without any modification.</p>